AssetOrbit

 11. Cryptocurrency

-Pros: High potential returns, decentralized nature.
+Pros: high potential returns and decentralized nature.

 Cons: Highly volatile, regulatory uncertainties.